 As you’re narrowing down your selection, we suggest you consider these additional points:

 - Storage: Where are you keeping your PWC?
 If you’re keeping it at home, you’ll need a proper storage solution.
-Even out of the water, environmental damage can occur, so you’ll want to keep it covered and secured in a garage, shed or storage unit.
-If you plan to store it on-site at your favorite recreation area, research what the annual cost will be, if the establishment is insured and how often you can access your PWC.
+Environmental damage can occur even out of the water, so you’ll want to keep it covered and secured in a garage, shed or storage unit.
+If you plan to store it on-site at your favorite recreation area, research the annual costs, if the establishment is insured and how often you can access your PWC.

 - Transportation: Unless you live on waterfront property, you’ll need a reliable and safe way to transport your PWC.
 Look into trailers that will conveniently help you get your PWC between places without incurring any damage.
 If you’re storing it on-site at a recreation area, discover how their employees will transport it should it need to be moved or relocated to a different storage area.

 - Insurance: You should seriously consider a separate PWC insurance policy, as most home and auto policies do not include this type of coverage.
-Many insurance companies offer plans that cover personal injuries, property damage, medical payments incurred from accidents, damage to your PWC and those injured while using or interacting with it.
-It may also protect you in situations in which an uninsured watercraft operator caused an accident.
+Many insurance companies offer plans that cover personal injuries, property damage, medical payments incurred from accidents and damage to your PWC.
+It may also protect you in situations where an uninsured watercraft operator caused an accident.